abbiekressner/abbiekressner.github.io/kressner-cv.md

 * A.A.
 Kressner, D.V.
 Anderson, and C.J.
 Rozell.
 Computational auditory models validate the intelligibility benefit of efficient filters.
 In International Symposium on Auditory and Audiological Research (ISAAR) 2011, Nyborg, Denmark, August 2011.

 * A.A.
 Kressner, C.J.
 Rozell, and D.V.
 Anderson.
 Predicting speech quality using a computational auditory model.
-In IHCON 2010 International Hearing Aid Research Conference, Lake Tahoe, CA, August 2010.
+In IHCON 2010 International Hearing Aid Research Conference, Lake Tahoe, California, August 2010.

 * M.J.
 Jensen, M.P.
 Linkenkaer, and A.A.
 Kressner.
 Using FEM to estimate the influence of pinna when calculating hearing aid relevant transfer functions.
-In IHCON 2008 International Hearing Aid Research Conference, Lake Tahoe, CA, August 2008.
+In IHCON 2008 International Hearing Aid Research Conference, Lake Tahoe, California, August 2008.

 ### Other reports
 * A.A.
 Kressner.
 Structure in time-frequency binary masking.
 PhD thesis.
-Georgia Institute of Technology, Atlanta, GA, May 2015. [[thesis](http://cv.abbiekressner.com/papers/kressner2015thesis.pdf)]
+Georgia Institute of Technology, Atlanta, Georgia, May 2015. [[thesis](http://cv.abbiekressner.com/papers/kressner2015thesis.pdf)]

 * A.A.
 Kressner.
 Auditory models for evaluating algorithms.
 MS thesis.
-Georgia Institute of Technology, Atlanta, GA, August 2011. [[thesis](http://cv.abbiekressner.com/papers/kressner2011thesis.pdf)]
+Georgia Institute of Technology, Atlanta, Georgia, August 2011. [[thesis](http://cv.abbiekressner.com/papers/kressner2011thesis.pdf)]